-- 1. Connect one end of the coax cable to the cable outlet or splitter, and the other end to the Telephony Gateway's Cable connector (3).
-Tighten the connections by hand, then tighten an additional 1/8 turn with a wrench. - Note: For best performance, use high-quality coax cable and minimize or eliminate splitters between the cable jack and the Telephony Gateway.
-If you are using MoCA for your home network, MoCA filters must be installed on any legacy client devices.
-Your cable company will install these filters for you. - 2.
-Insert the plug from the power cord into the Power connector on the back of the Telephony Gateway (4), and insert the power cord into a convenient AC outlet.
+1. Connect one end of the coax cable to the cable outlet or splitter, and the other end to the Telephony Gateway's Cable connector (6).
+Tighten the connections by hand, then tighten an additional 1/8 turn with a wrench.

-The Power light on the front of the Telephony Gateway lights up, then flashes once.
-See Troubleshooting (page 30) if the Power light does not turn on.
+Note: For best performance, use high-quality coax cable and minimize or eliminate splitters between the cable jack and the Telephony Gateway.
+If you are using MoCA for

-3. Connect one end of the Ethernet cable to any Ethernet port on the back of the Telephony Gateway (2) and the other end to the Ethernet port on a computer, hub, or broadband router.
+- your home network, MoCA filters must be installed on any legacy client devices.
+Your service provider will install these filters for you. - 2.
+Insert the plug from the power cord into the Power connector on the back of the Telephony Gateway (7) and insert the power cord into a convenient AC outlet. - 3.
+Connect one end of the Ethernet cable to any Ethernet port on the back of the Telephony Gateway, (4) and the other end to the Ethernet port on a computer, hub, or broadband router.